Overview

 - Slow your presentation way down

-- Drop shot near the bottom in 10–20 ft
+- Drop shot near the bottom in 10–20 ft and twitch every five seconds

 - Noon to 3pm is peak when water warms slightly